Get 80% off your plan for your first 3 months*

 "You may no longer have enough security against your existing loans," explains Koziel.
 "And your scope for new lending will shrink or disappear altogether."

-How to handle finance in a recession
+Here's how to handle finance in a recession:

-• Request flexibility early: Banks have seen dozens of recessions and are used to adjusting.
+• Request flexibility early.
+Banks have seen dozens of recessions and are used to adjusting.
 Don't be afraid to ask for flexibility, but come prepared with a clear financial strategy.

-• Communicate changes to your security: "If you plan to run inventory low, and your loans are usually secured by inventory, then you need to work out how that looks with your lender," Koziel explains.
+• Communicate changes to your security.
+"If you plan to run inventory low, and your loans are usually secured by inventory, then you need to work out how that looks with your lender," Koziel explains.

-• Share problems before they become crises: "If your cash flow forecast shows certain payments are at risk, share that information early," says Anderson.
+• Share problems before they become crises.
+"If your cash flow forecast shows certain payments are at risk, share that information early," says Anderson.
 "Lenders will have much more confidence that you'll make good if they see you're forward looking and proactive."

-7. Making decisions at speed
+10. Making decisions at speed

 Economic uncertainty makes decision-making harder.
 Trade tensions, global events, and shifting markets can leave business owners unsure what to prioritise.